Data-Time Tradeoffs for Optimal k-Thresholding Algorithms in Compressed Sensing: Introduction

 \section{Introduction}

-Over the past few years, compressed sensing (CS) has attracted plenty of attention in signal and image processing \cite{candes2005,donoho2006,candes2006}.
-CS concerns the problem of recovering a sparse signal from a small number of measurements $\vy=\vA \vx^\star,$ where $\vx^\star\in \mathbb{R}^n$ is the target signal, and $\vA\in \mathbb{R}^{m\times n}$ is the sensing matrix.
-Finding the original signal by an underdetermined system of linear equations can be formulated as the so-called $\ell_{0}$-minimization model:
+Compressed sensing (CS) together with its sparse optimization models has attracted plenty of attention in signal and image processing over the past few decades \cite{candes2005,donoho2006,candes2006}.
+CS concerns the problem of recovering a sparse signal from a relatively small number of noisy measurements where $\vx^\star\in \mathbbm{R}^n$ is the target signal, $\vA\in \mathbbm{R}^{m\times n}\, (m \le n)$ is the sensing matrix, and $\vn\in \mathbbm{R}^m$ is the noise.
+Finding the target signal from the above underdetermined system can be formulated as the following optimization problem with a sparsity constraint